 There is general consensus that this has been a very successful capital development programme within the city centre and that the ACCAB has worked well with the respective Councils to achieve consensus around prioritising the different projects that make up the programme.

 in 2016, the city centre targeted rate was extended for another ten years to 2026.
 As we also know, the number of residential units has also increased hugely - as of 2017 the resident population has risen to over 45,000 - a figure that was not expected to be reached until 2032.

 In 2015, the group undertook a review, changing its name to the Auckland City Centre Residents' Group, under the acronym 'CCRG'.

-Full Individual Membership - open to anyone who lives within the boundaries of the Auckland City Centre, either as a tenant or an owner, is eligible to join CCRG.
+Full Individual Membership - open to anyone who lives within the boundaries of the Auckland City Centre, either as a tenant or an owner